Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

    Confirm that the existing anywidget UI still renders while the companion extension is installed.
-7. Disable the companion, restart JupyterLab, and repeat step 6 to verify the core-only path.
+8. Disable the companion, restart the current Jupyter host, and repeat step 7 to verify the core-only path.
 Re-enable it after the test:

    ```bash
    jupyter labextension disable @kanaries/pygwalker-jupyter